George Washington Baines

 AwardsHonorary A.M. degree from Baylor University

 George Washington Baines (December 29, 1809 – December 28, 1882) was an American politician, Baptist preacher, journalist, slaveowner, and educator.
-He was a co-founder and the third president of Baylor University, while the university was located in Independence, Texas, during the American Civil War.
+He was a co-founder, professor of natural science, and the third president of Baylor University, while the university was located in Independence, Texas, during the American Civil War.

 Early life